-After receipt of a report of an alleged violation of the Community Standards the Assistant Dean will initiate the disciplinary process by contacting the subject student(s) or assigning the case to another College employee who will serve as the hearing officer and subsequently contact the subject student(s), usually through campus email.
-Each student will be informed of the offense(s) he/she is alleged to have committed and asked to schedule promptly an individual appointment with their hearing officer.
+Upon receiving a report of an alleged violation of the Community Standards the Associate Dean or the Director of Student Care (hereafter referred to as DSC) will initiate the disciplinary process by contacting the identified student(s) or assigning the case to another College employee who will serve as the hearing officer and subsequently contact the identified student(s), usually through campus email.
+Students will normally receive a text message on their cell phones informing them that an email has been sent to them.
+The email and text message will appear as being sent by Maxient, the software system the College uses in its student conduct proceedings.
+Each student will be informed of the offense(s) he/she is alleged to have committed and asked to promptly schedule an individual appointment with their hearing officer.
+Each student may bring a silent support person with them to their meeting with the hearing officer.
+To avoid the perception of an imbalanced process, the silent support person must be a current member of the Grove City College community (student or employee) who is not related, or providing legal guidance, to the student(s) alleged to have violated the College policy.
 During this meeting the hearing officer will explain the student conduct process, share the allegations made against the student, and let him/her share his/her version of events.
-After this discussion and any subsequent investigation the hearing officer will determine whether it is more likely than not the student violated College policy.
-Note: this decision will be made without input from the student should he/she fail to meet with the hearing officer and/or fail to demonstrate an effort to (re) schedule an appointment.
+After this discussion and any subsequent investigation, the hearing officer will determine whether it is more likely than not the student violated College policy (preponderance of evidence standard).
+Note: This decision will be made without input from the student should he/she fail to meet with the hearing officer and/or fail to demonstrate an effort to (re) schedule an appointment.

 Once a decision has been made the hearing officer will again meet with the student.
 During this meeting the student will receive a Conduct Violation Assessment Form (CVAF) informing him/ her of the hearing officer's decision and, where applicable, the student's disciplinary sanctions.
 The sanctions issued will depend on the circumstances and severity of the offense as well as the student's conduct record.
-At this meeting, the student will need to be prepared to sign the CVAF and indicate either acceptance of the sanctions or a desire to appeal.
-Their decision to accept or appeal will be considered final after signing the CVAF and the student will not be able to change their decision after this point.
+At this meeting, the student will need to be prepared to sign the CVAF and indicate either acceptance of the sanctions or a desire to appeal, The student's decision to accept or appeal will be considered final after signing the CVAF and the student will not be able to change their decision after this point.
 A phone call will be made and/or an official notification will be mailed to parents when a decision is made to suspend or dismiss a student.